rutar-academic/rutar.org/content/writing/some_tricks_with_unix_pass.md

 ## Pass Unix
 I mainly use [pass](https://www.passwordstore.org/) as the password manager on my device.
 In this article, I've collected some convenient tips for using the program.
-## Showing and copying secrets
+## Showing and copying passwords
 ### Copy additional lines
 You can copy lines other than the first: for example
 ```
 pass -c2 password/name
 ```
-copies the second line of the secret `password/name`.
+copies the second line of the password stored in `password/name`.

 ### Copy login and password to clipboard
 Here is a short fish shell function which first copies the login information to the clipboard, and then the password (after confirming the prompt):